PhilliVanilli/nanopore_pipeline_wrapper/README.md

 `python3 setup.py install`

-# Step 4 activate the conda env
+# Running the pipeline:

-activate the environment
+## activate the environment

 `source activate nanop`

-# Running the pipeline:

 ## make QCplots or raw data
 `python step_1_plot_sequencing_quality.py -in <path to where the ouput folder will be made> -s <the path and name of the sequencing_summary.txt file>`